 In fact, "corporate wellness" has become one of the things that many job searchers look for in their potential places of employment.
-Interestingly, however, the benefits for employers who are planning corporate wellness programs are just as significant as the benefits for individual employees.
+Interestingly, however, the benefits for employers who are planning employee health and wellness programs are just as significant as the benefits for individual employees.

 Health care costs matter.
 The more often your employees are sick or injured, the more often you're going to find your insurance premiums increasing.
 You'll have to pay for the days that they're out sick even though they aren't working.
 Many employees won't even take sick days over a minor illness or injury, but they won't be able to focus as fully on the task in front of them, which will, in turn, lead to poorer job performance, less time spent on vital tasks, and an employee who is unhappy.
 Forbes suggests that a corporate wellness program can lead to a 50% decrease in employees who experience high blood pressure--and that's just one way in which a corporate wellness program can affect employee health.
 It's also possible that your corporate wellness program could lead to as much as 25% fewer sick days and an equal reduction in your health insurance premiums.